What Is a Metaphor: Types, Examples and Use in Academic Writing

 • 4 types of metaphors;

-• How metaphors compare to similes, analogies, and allegories;
+• Comparison to similes, analogies, and allegories;

 When We Use Metaphors & Why

-✔️ Everyday language.
+• Everyday language.
 You’re probably using phrases like “this place is a zoo,” “hit the sack,” and “couch potato” just to spice up your everyday speech.
 These idioms are metaphors, and they help you make speech more vivid and expressive.

-✔️ Business and marketing.
+• Business and marketing.
 In this field, metaphors typically help brands communicate their identities or convince potential customers to buy their products or use their services.
 For example, a vet office can promote itself as a “superhero” for pet owners.

 Metaphors are culture-specific.
-One metaphor may be common among Australians but will make Americans utterly confused.
+One may be common among Australians but will make Americans utterly confused.
 For example, do you know what it means to “throw a shrimp on the barbie”?

 We use metaphors for a variety of purposes, including:

-→ Creating a more vivid imagery;
+• Creating a more vivid imagery;

-→ Evoking stronger emotions;
+• Evoking stronger emotions;

-→ Making abstract ideas more concrete and relatable;
+• Making abstract ideas more concrete and relatable;

-→ Shaping decision-making.
+• Shaping decision-making.

 Metaphors are potent literary devices because they create a link between new concepts and things we already know, and they transpose characteristics of one thing to another.

-10 Examples of Metaphors
+10 Metaphor Examples

-If a metaphor definition alone isn’t enough for you to grasp its essence, here are ten metaphor examples to show them in action:
+Here are ten metaphor examples to show them in action:

 1. Love is a battlefield.